dmidlo/histdata.com-tools/README.md

 Use `--quality-profile-preview-format markdown` when the explanation should be pasted into an issue, PR, or runbook.
-Keep the default stdout behavior for quick inspection, or write the selected rendering to an artifact path when the preview is part of preflight evidence:
+Keep the default stdout behavior for quick inspection, or write the selected rendering to a standalone artifact path:

 ```sh
 histdatacom --quality \